samvera/iiif_manifest/README.md

 - Presenters **_may_** implement `#homepage` to contain a hash for linking back to a repository webpage for this manifest.
 The hash must contain "id", "format" (mime type), "type", and "label" (eg. `{ "id" => "repository url", "format" => "text/html", "type" => "Text", "label" => { "en": ["View in repository"] }`).
 - File set presenters may target a fragment of its content by providing `#media_fragment` which will be appended to its `id`.
 - Range objects may now implement `#items` instead of `#ranges` and `#file_set_presenters` to allow for interleaving these objects. `#items` is not required and existing range objects should continue to work.
-- File set presenters may provide `#display_content` which should return an instance of `IIIFManifest::V3::DisplayContent` (or an array of instances in the case of a user `Choice`). `#display_image` is no longer required but will still work if provided.
+- File set presenters may provide,
+  - `#display_content` which should return an instance of `IIIFManifest::V3::DisplayContent` (or an array of instances in the case of a user `Choice`)
+  - `#display_image` is no longer required but will still work if provided
+  - `#sequence_rendering` is supported at leaf node level, to present an array of file downloads available at each leaf node
+  - `#placeholder_content` which returns an instance of `IIIFManifest::V3::DisplayContent` presents a [`placeholderCanvas`](https://iiif.io/api/presentation/3.0/#placeholdercanvas) at leaf node level
 - DisplayContent may provide `#auth_service` which should return a hash containing a IIIF Authentication service definition (<https://iiif.io/api/auth/1.0/>) that will be included on the content resource.

 ## Configuration